thcopeland/armb/README.md

  - By default, ARMB also renders frames on the supervisor.
 You can change this by setting `Render on supervisor`, though I can't imagine why you'd want to.
  - `Disconnect` cancels the in-progress render, if any, and disconnects from the workers.
 If something goes wrong, you can use this to restart ARMB.

 The workers are shown in a list.
-An icon indicates what the worker is currently doing: a solid dot means that the worker is ready, an empty dot means that it was unable to connect, circling arrows mean that the render settings are being synchronized, a camera means that the worker is rendering, and a "warning triangle" indicates that an error occurred.
+An icon indicates what the worker is currently doing: a solid dot means that the worker is ready, an empty dot means that it was unable to connect, circling arrows mean that the render settings are being synchronized, a camera means that the worker is rendering, an upwards arrow means that the worker is uploading frames to the supervisor, and a "warning triangle" indicates that an error occurred.

 #### Setting up a worker